smzr/smzr-eleventy/src/blog/11ty-website-rebuild.md

 I configured 11ty to use Nunjucks for templating and markdown for my page content / posts.
 There's a few features I have sprinkled in which allow the site to load really fast:

-- Seperated styling between components and served minified, inline to respective pages along with site-wide styles
+- Separated styling between components and served minified, inline to respective pages along with site-wide styles
 - Used a cool trick to [asynchronously load font css](https://www.filamentgroup.com/lab/async-css.html#async-css-loading-approaches), this is why you can see the font change when loading this page
 - On top of that, I've minified the final html output